What are AI Agents? Why are they so popular these days? What's the mechanics behind them? Do we have to learn a lot of new skills to build one?

 result = agent("Reserve a table at Green Farmer's tomorrow at 7pm please.")

 That's it.
 Now you know how to build an agent with Strands, and that's not very difficult as you may see.
-The difficulty resides more in the system prompt and the code to develop inside the tools.
+The difficulty resides more in the writing of the system prompt and the writing of the tools code.
 This is where you should focus on from my point of view.

 Some more capabilities for agents & Strands